Verified / supported by the BSGE

 Olympus, with the support of BSGE, is delighted to offer an exciting opportunity to BSGE members.
 This programme is designed for gynaecologists that are in their last years of training (for ST5+) who wish to extend their laparoscopic surgery experience.
 Presented by a distinguished faculty, this comprehensive immersion training will be delivered in London in a concentrated four day programme, followed by two days’ laparoscopic cadaveric training in Newcastle and continued by delegates visiting the trainers’ hospital for peer to peer training on selected laparoscopic cases.
 A final presentation day will be held at the Olympus Head Office in Southend on Sea.
 The programme philosophy is to provide intensive hands-on training and to ensure this, during all Wet Labs and Clinical Sessions there will be a maximum of two delegates to one faculty member.

 This programme will be awarded by competitive selection, delegates should be ST5 and above and show evidence of commitment to minimal access surgery and provide a supporting statement from an educational supervisor.
-Delegates will be selected by a committee of BSGE Council members.
-Participants must be BSGE members based in UK and EIRE and are expected to attend all modules of the programme; the faculty will move from one module to the next.
+Delegates will be selected by a committee of BSGE members.
+Participants must be BSGE members and are expected to attend all modules of the programme; the faculty will move from one module to the next.

-Day 5: 10/11 or 12/13 July 2018, Skills Training (CADAVER LAB), Newcastle– Each group will attend a two day course of anatomy and laparoscopic dissection on a cadaveric model (training ratio of 2:1 per station) in the Surgical Training Centre Newcastle.
+Day 2- A one day course of anatomy and laparoscopic dissection on a cadaveric model (training ratio of 2:1 per station) in the Surgical Training Centre Newcastle.

-Day 6: Week commencing 10 September 2018 for two weeks, Live Surgery Peer to Peer Training – Each delegate will attend the respective NHS hospital of one faculty member (on a 2:1 ratio) to undertake a full day of live surgery, with the potential for delegates to get into theatre alongside faculty members.
-These training days will be held at eight centres over the UK to be confirmed.
+Day 6: Week commencing 10th June 2019 for three weeks, Live Surgery Peer to Peer Training – Each delegate will attend the respective NHS hospital of one faculty member (on a 2:1 ratio) to undertake live surgery, with the potential for delegates to get into theatre alongside faculty members.
+These training days will be held at NHS units.
+Centers to be confirmed.

-Day 7: Tuesday 2 October 2018, KeyMed House– Presentation day: A day of lectures and presentations, company tour and product training.
+Day 7: Tuesday 2nd July 2019, KeyMed House – Presentation day: A day of lectures and presentations, company tour and product training.
 Plus awards and a review of the program.

-This is an intensive residential immersion course and delegates will be required to accept a contract of training to confirm commitment to the complete program.
+This is an intensive residential immersion course and delegates will be required to accept a commitment to the complete program.
 Throughout the training, travel, meals during the course and accommodation will be supported by Olympus.
 Travel subsistence is the responsibility of the delegates.
 Travel and accommodation will be booked by Olympus within the OLYMPUS budget guidelines and within appropriate time scales.